Staged Update Run TSG

 there’s image pull failure:

-kubectl config use-context member1
+kubectl config use-context member2

-kubectl get deploy -n test-namespace
+kubectl get deployment -n test-namespace

 NAME READY UP-TO-DATE AVAILABLE AGE